mahseema/awesome-ai-tools/README.md

 > A curated list of Artificial Intelligence Top Tools
 >
-> Feel free to contribute
+> Feel free to contribute and also submit your AI tools on [altern.ai](https://altern.ai/?utm_source=awesomeaitools) for free

 Welcome to Awesome AI Tools!
 Dive into my curated list of AI list, featuring top generative ai tools and LLMs.
 Eager to contribute or feature your product?
 Send a PR to this repo—it's free!
 Join my growing AI list of products and stay on the edge of innovation.